cxq/sfcc-images-cleaner/README.md

 ### Export (mandatory)

 You can export the results into a worksheet.
-You can define the format yourself but by default it is CSV if you forget the extension
+You can define the format yourself but by default it is CSV if you forget the extension.
+The file is created in the output folder

 ```bash